Yes, you can take great nature pictures.

 - Tips for improving your birds in flight photography

-You’ll also see over 75 wildlife images taken by Jorn, and the camera settings he used to capture those images.
+You’ll also learn what camera settings Jorn used to capture those images.
 You’ll gain insight into Jorn himself, as he shares the stories behind some of his favorite images, including the settings and equipment used.

 View this post on Instagram